 When you google “adoption quotes,” you get thousands of results saying things like “Family requires love, not DNA,” and “I didn’t give you the gift of life, life gave me the gift of you”.
 When the topic of adoption comes up, I usually hear people say “Oh, I know this family who adopted!” or “So and so was adopted, I think that’s so cool.”
 However, what about the birth parents’ narrative?

-This is all wonderful, and so true . . . but what about the birth parents?
+All of these quotes mentioned are wonderful and so true . . . but what about the birth parents?
 Behind every sweet, wonderful adoptive family you know there is a birth mother who gave the gift of life along with a piece of her heart.
 A woman who went through a difficult pregnancy, labor, and delivery only to go home with empty arms.

 All too often, I see birth parents being left out of adoption discussion.
 Sometimes being a birth mom makes me feel like a nameless, faceless silhouette.
 We mattered when we were pregnant.
 The public and the agencies called us heroes, about to give a wonderful gift to a waiting family.
 Once we gave that gift, we couldn’t benefit the agencies anymore.
 The adoptive families had their baby.
 So we weren’t needed anymore.